JiangHong5/all_samples/README.md

 ## about using .html files

-you might don't know that how can a html refered by a html. in fact, you can use <iframe> to "refer" a .html. if you want to "refer" .html files, you can use <iframe src="https://jianghong5.github.io/all_samples/xxx" ...></iframe> to insert it in other files.
+you might think: how can a html refered by a html? in fact, you can use <iframe> to "refer" a .html. if you want to "refer" .html files, you can use <iframe src="https://jianghong5.github.io/all_samples/xxx" ...></iframe> to insert it in other files.